zbo14/bigchaindb/docs/server/source/server-reference/bigchaindb-cli.md

 ## bigchaindb init

-Create a RethinkDB database, all RethinkDB database tables, various RethinkDB database indexes, and the genesis block.
+Create a RethinkDB database, all RethinkDB database tables & indexes.

 Note: The `bigchaindb start` command (see below) always starts by trying a `bigchaindb init` first.
 If it sees that the RethinkDB database already exists, then it doesn't re-initialize the database.
 One doesn't have to do `bigchaindb init` before `bigchaindb start`. `bigchaindb init` is useful if you only want to initialize (but not start).